curv3d/curv/docs/Language.rst

 ``perp v``
   Rotate a 2D vector by 90 degrees (tau/4) counterclockwise.
   Multiply a complex number by ``i``.
-  ``dot(perp a, b)`` is the "perp-dot product": see 'The Pleasures of "Perp-Dot" Products', Graphics Gems IV.
   ``perp(x,y)`` is equivalent to ``(-y,x)``.

+  ``dot(perp a, b)`` is the "perp-dot product" of 2D vectors:

+  * Equivalent to ``mag v1`` × ``mag v2`` × *sine of the angle between v1 and v2*.
+    The angle is >= -90° and <= 90°.
+    A positive angle indicates a counterclockwise rotation from v1 to v2.
+  * Result is 0 if the vectors are colinear, >0 if the smaller angle from v1 to v2 is a counterclockwise rotation, or <0 for a clockwise rotation.
+  * Is the area of the parallelogram with the vectors as two sides, and so twice the area of the triangle formed by the two vectors.
+  * ``z=(dot(a,b),dot(perp a,b))`` is a complex number that represents the signed angle between the vectors. ``phase z`` is the signed angle.
+    ``cmul(pt, normalize z)`` rotates a point around the origin through that angle.
+  * See 'The Pleasures of "Perp-Dot" Products', Graphics Gems IV.

 ``cross(v1,v2)``
   Cross product of 3D vectors.